Rope to Link (Gunter's) Converter

 The link, as part of Gunter's chain, was devised by the English clergyman and mathematician Edmund Gunter around 1620.
 He introduced a measuring chain that was 66 feet long and divided into 100 links.
 This system was revolutionary for surveyors because its decimal nature (100 links per chain) simplified calculations, especially for area.
 Land area could be easily calculated in square chains and then converted to acres, as 10 square chains equal exactly 1 acre.
 Gunter's chain and its links became the standard tools for land surveying in England and later throughout the British Empire and the United States for centuries.

-Common Uses for ropes and links
+Common Uses and Applications: ropes vs links

 Explore the typical applications for both Rope (imperial/US) and Link (Gunter's) (imperial/US) to understand their common contexts.